wpsimon09/OpenGL/README.md

 # End of the basic OpenGL

-Contains rendered model using Assimp with Phong lighting model that has blueish color
+Contains rendered model using Assimp with Phong lighting model that has a blueish color

 Light sources are: point light, direction light